 Choosing a family lawyer can be a daunting task.
-Before you reach for the Yellow Pages, here are a few tips to ensure that you find the best lawyer for you and your family.
+Before you type into a search engine here are a few tips to ensure that you find the best lawyer for you and your family.

 Most family lawyers are happy to have a short consultation with you free of charge.
 All should at least offer a telephone chat so you can get an idea of the type of person you will be dealing with.